This page tells you about the chemotherapy drug trabectedin. It is also called by its brand name Yondelis. There is information about

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Tiredness (fatigue) during and after treatment – most people find that they are back to normal after about 6 months
+- Tiredness and weakness (fatigue) during and after treatment – most people find that they are back to normal after about 6 months

-- Feeling or being sick happens in about 7 out of every 10 people (70%), but is usually well controlled with anti sickness medicines – let your doctor or nurse know if your sickness is not controlled
+- Feeling or being sick happens in about 7 out of every 10 people (70%).
+It is usually well controlled with anti sickness medicines.
+Let your doctor or nurse know if your sickness is not controlled

 - Taste changes

-- Liver changes – you may have medicines to protect your liver and will have regular blood tests to check how well your liver is working.
+- Liver changes – you may have medicines to protect your liver.
 Let your doctor or nurse know straight away if you have yellowing of the skin or whites of the eyes

-- Shortness of breath and a cough in just over 1 in 10 people (10%)
+- Shortness of breath and a cough affect just over 1 in 10 people (10%)